mickjc750/prnf/README.md

  # PRNF
  A lightweight printf implementation.
- With some reasonable limitations, and non-standard behaviour suited to microcontrollers.
+ With some reasonable limitations, and non-standard behavior suited to microcontrollers.

-  If you need a full featured printf(), I strongly reccomend checking out eyalroz's fork of mpaland's printf(), which can be found [here](https://github.com/eyalroz/printf).
+  If you need a full featured printf(), I strongly recommend checking out eyalroz's fork of mpaland's printf(), which can be found [here](https://github.com/eyalroz/printf).
   After some involvement in that project, I realized it would never quite be exactly what I wanted.
  So I wrote this.
 Some of the ideas used in this are from the authors of that project.